Fees and LAA Billing in Custody Note

 Exporting for Billing

-The completed Fees section contributes to the PDF export of the full attendance note.
+The completed Time Recording & Fees section contributes to the PDF export of the full attendance note.
 The exported document includes a structured fees summary alongside the full attendance record.
 This can be used as the supporting documentation when submitting a claim, and can also be retained on file in the event of an LAA audit.

 Retaining a copy of the complete exported note — including the fees section — means that if a claim is queried months or years later, you have a contemporaneous record of exactly what time was spent and why.